Network society: Origins

+The network society alters the experience of space and time, leading to flexible work arrangements, precarious employment, and global interconnectivity.
+These changes reinforce new class divisions and reshape relationships between individuals and institutions.

-Barry Wellman, Hiltz and Turoff
+Wellman, Hiltz, and Turoff

 Wellman studied the network society as a sociologist at the University of Toronto.
 His first formal work was in 1973, "The Network City" with a more comprehensive theoretical statement in 1988.
 Since his 1979 "The Community Question", Wellman has argued that societies at any scale are best seen as networks (and "networks of networks") rather than as bounded groups in hierarchical structures.
 More recently, Wellman has contributed to the theory of social network analysis with an emphasis on individualized networks, also known as "networked individualism".
 In his studies, Wellman focuses on three main points of the network society: community, work and organizations.
 He states that with recent technological advances an individual's community can be socially and spatially diversified.
 Organizations can also benefit from the expansion of networks in that having ties with members of different organizations can help with specific issues.

 In 1978, Roxanne Hiltz and Murray Turoff's The Network Nation explicitly built on Wellman's community analysis, taking the book's title from Craven and Wellman's "The Network City".
 The book argued that computer supported communication could transform society.
 It was remarkably prescient, as it was written well before the advent of the Internet.
 Turoff and Hiltz were the progenitors of an early computer supported communication system, called EIES.